rodrigoelp/little-stories/Unlikely adventures/12-Chapter-12.md

 *"So Tere, wanna do it?"* - said Paul with playful cheekiness, still under her black wings - *"We just roll downhill, yeah?
 It'll be fun, you know?"* - continued Paul staring at the tilted terrain with his big smile - *"The sun is sunny and if we just lay low..."*

 *"Paw-Paw, I told you already, I won't dare to do it.
 My wings will get dirty, I get displeased with the sensation of grass against my skin not to mention how dizzy I'll get.
 I will just sit on the steps around there and I'll watch you roll.
 I find that a lot more entertaining."* - said Theresa patiently.
-Her waving dreadlocks charmed Paul, who watched her with puppy eyes as she walked away with her hair flapping with the wind as much as dreadlocks would move with a gentle breeze, not very much.
+Her waving dreadlocks charmed Paul, who watched her with puppy eyes as she walked away with her hair flapping with the wind as much as dreadlocks would move freely in a gentle breeze, not very much.